Webners1/OStrike/packages/zen-bull-netting/docs/src/src/ZenBullNetting.sol/contract.ZenBullNetting.md

 ### depositsQueued

-get the sum of queued ETH
+get the sum of queued BCH

 ```solidity